-Other Assets Dollars in Thousand As of September 30 2009 2008 Nonfederal Other Assets Outstanding Contract Financing Payments \$ 1,878,470 \$ 1,126,044 Advances and Prepayments 12,955,092 9,969,592 Total Nonfederal Other Assets \$ 14,833,562 \$ 11,095,636 Total Other Assets \$ 14,833,562 \$ 11,095,636
+Other Assets Doll ars in Thousands

+As of September 30 2010 2009

+Intragovernmental Other Assets

+Advances and Prepayments \$ 670 \$ 0

+Other Assets 0 0

+Total Intragovernmental Other Assets \$ 670 \$ 0

+Nonfederal Other Assets

+Outstanding Contract Financing Payments \$ 1,833,123 \$ 1,878,470

+Advances and Prepayments 18,671,318 12,955,092

+Total Nonfederal Other Assets \$ 20,504,441 \$ 14,833,562

+Total Other Assets \$ 20,505,111 \$ 14,833,562

-Contract terms and conditions for certain types of contract financing payments convey certain rights to the FMS Trust Fund that protect the contract work from state or local taxation, liens or attachment by the contractor's creditors, transfer of property, or disposition in bankruptcy.
+Contract terms and conditions for certain types of contract financing payments convey certain rights to the Foreign Military Sales (FMS) Trust Fund that protect the contract work from state or local taxation, liens or attachment by the contractor's creditors, transfer of property, or disposition in bankruptcy.
 However, these rights should not be misconstrued to mean that ownership of the contractor's work has transferred to the Government.
 The Government does not have the right to take the work, except as provided in contract clauses related to termination or acceptance, and the FMS Trust Fund is not obligated to make payment to the contractor until delivery and acceptance of a satisfactory product.

-The Contract Financing Payment balance of \$1.9 billion is comprised of \$1.5 billion in contract financing payments and an additional \$376.8 million in estimated future payments that will be paid to the contractor upon future delivery and Government acceptance of a satisfactory product.
+The balance of Outstanding Contract Financing Payments includes \$1.4 billion in contract financing payments and an additional \$399 million in estimated future payments to contractors upon delivery and government acceptance of a satisfactory product.
 (See additional discussion in Note 15, Other Liabilities).